Ancient China in Context

 - Chapter 2: Confucius Himself

-- Chapter 3: The First Confucian School
+- Chapter 3: The First Confucian School: Antiquity

-- Chapter 5: The New Ritual Emphasis
+- Chapter 4: The Second Confucian School: Ritual

-- Chapter 7: On the Sidelines
+- Chapter 5: Mencius the Populist

-- Chapter 8: At the Han Capital
+- Chapter 8: Success Under Han

 This book raises the question of how far the Confucianism of the Empire resembled that of the founding figure, and how well adapted that Confucianism was for the purposes of the Empire.
 From the time of Confucius himself, by quotations from the Analects and from closely related texts, the reader will be able to track a doctrinal evolution which, for all its turnings and adaptations, still retained something of its principled and generous founder: a dedicated and uncompromising figure whose example would strengthen and console many men of principle, and inspire many acts of public courage, down through the centuries.
-Chinese characters have been provided for the convenience of Sinological students.

 For an overview of the entire classical period, which puts Confucius and Confucianism in the larger context of state modernization, see The Emergence of China.